 b.
 Identify the nature of the adverse impact (e.g., license fees, fines, employer time for compliance); and c.
 Quantify the expected adverse impact from the regulation.
-The adverse impact can be quantified in terms of dollars, hours to comply, or other factors; and may be estimated for the entire regulated population or for a "representative business."
-Please include the source for your information/estimated impact.

 Please see the adverse impact section of Appendix B regarding open and free competition.